katacoda/scenario-examples/create-scenario-101/step3.md

-To help create the index.json and scenario structure, Katacoda has developed a command line interactive (CLI) to help create and manage scenarios.
+To help create the index.json and scenario structure, Katacoda has developed a command line interactive (CLI).

 ## Install CLI

-Install the CLI with the command `curl -ssL https://cli.katacoda.com | sh`{{execute}}.
+Install the CLI with the command `npm i katacoda-cli`{{execute}}.

+The commands follow the syntax is
+`$ katacoda COMMAND`

-After the install has finished, the command can be run via `katacoda`{{execute}}.
+After the install has finished, the command can be run via `katacoda --help`{{execute}}.

+## Create scenario
-For example, to create a new scenario you would run the command `katacoda create scenario`{{execute}}.
+For example, to create a new scenario you would run the command `katacoda scenarios:create`{{execute}}.
+The CLI will prompt you a few questions about friendly URL, scenario title, description, difficulty level, estimated time, number of steps and the layout.

+With this information, the CLI will create a folder with the name of the friendly URL introduced and will create inside of that folder the required files for your scenario.git